PatrickEN-dev/PatrickEN-dev/README.md

 <br>
 🕘 Learning TailwindCSS and Nest.js, Code infrastructure and Git flow at an enterprise level.
 <br>
-💼🌐 Working at AR Digital Lab as a full-stack web developer.
+💼🌐 Working at AR Digital Labs as a full-stack web developer.
 <br>
 😄 Pronouns: He/Him.